United Nations General Assembly Building: Interior

 The building contains three levels of galleries; the delegates use the second level, while the public and members of the media use the first and third levels.
 The passageways used by journalists and members of the public were physically separated from the passageways used by delegates.
-The interiors contain rugs and carpets donated by the governments of India and Ecuador.
+In keeping with the UN's international character, the building's interior is decorated with furniture, artwork, and other fittings from around the world.
+For example, the governments of India and Ecuador donated rugs and carpets, while the Thai government donated seats.
 The building also contains artwork donated by the governments of Belgium and Brazil, as well as a Foucault pendulum donated by the Netherlands.
-In addition, the building was decorated with over 3,000 plants from 20 species.
+In addition, the building contained over 3,000 specimens of plants, representing 20 species.
+The interiors retain some of their 1950s-era design details, such as synchronized office clocks and vintage exit signs.

 Lobbies

 The north lobby was designed as the entrance for journalists and members of the public.
 Three balcony levels are cantilevered over the space.
 The lobby measures 75 ft high and is topped by a circular skylight measuring about 4 ft across.
 A statue of the ancient Greek god Poseidon, donated by the Greek government, stands in the middle of the lobby.
+The space also contains a scallop-shaped information kiosk.
 A stepped ramp leads from the ground level to the first balcony.
 It contained numerous species of plants, which were illuminated by concealed spotlights.
 There is a 200 lb Foucault pendulum adjacent to the stepped ramp, donated by the Dutch government.
 The left (east) wall of the north lobby contains a concourse leading to the south lobby, while the right (west) wall includes a meditation room.
 The north lobby also contains passageways to meeting rooms, as well as space for exhibits.

-The south lobby serves as the delegates' entrance.
-There is a hospitality room next to the delegates' lobby.
+The south lobby is the delegates' entrance.
+There is a hospitality room next to the delegates' lobby, as well as two information desks in that lobby.
 Directly behind the south lobby's glass facade is a set of escalators for delegates.
 On the second floor is a tapestry designed by Belgian artist Peter Colfs, entitled Triumph of Peace.
 The tapestry depicts numerous allegorical figures on a blue-and-green background.
 Measuring 43 ft 6 in wide and 28 ft 6 in high, it was the world's largest tapestry when it was completed.
 Brazilian painter Candido Portinari also designed War and Peace, a pair of murals on the first floor.
 Each mural measures 46 by 34 ft.